easy2use/gearbox-api-docs/endpoints/purchase_orders.md

   tax_rate: "",            // string, optional, must be either Inclusive, Exclusive or Not Applicable.
 Automatically calculated if not present.
   purchase_order_items: [  // array, required, size must be less than or equal to 10
     {
+        id: 1                    // integer, optional, required to update a purchase order item - will create a new purchase order item if it is not present
         tax: 0.0,                // float, optional, format: 100.00
         each: 0.0,               // float, optional, format: 100.00
         site: "",                // string, optional, if a site match is not found than an error is thrown